Learning audio sequence representations for acoustic event classification: Related Work

-In this paper, we propose to learn the audio sequence representation in an unsupervised way for the application of AEC.
-Although a related work has been done in~\cite{Chung16-Audio}, it is mainly focused on word-level audio for spoken term detection.
+Recently, some pre-trained models are proposed to extract to extract good embeddings from audio, e.\,g., the OpenL3\footnote{https://openl3.readthedocs.io/en/latest/index.html}.
+These models were pre-trained by large amount of audio data and can be used to train shallow classifiers with limited size of data~\cite{cramer2019look}.
+We believe this contribution can significantly help overcome the (labelled) data scarcity issue for specific audio classification task.
+It is noted that building such efficient pre-trained models still need large amount of labelled data and huge computational resources.
+Additionally, transfer learning technologies are quite dependent on empirical knowledge that can make the pre-trained models work well.
+In this article, we propose to learn the audio sequence representation in an unsupervised way for the application of AEC.
+Although a related work has been done in~(\cite{Chung16-Audio}), it is mainly focused on word-level audio for spoken term detection.
 To the best of our knowledge, this is the first effort in this direction towards modelling the long audio sequence for a classification task.